Home

 One of the most important things we can do is to make space for people who come together, listen, and speak — especially when we come from different perspectives.
 I am committed to finding ways for stakeholders to learn from each other, and to be open to learning from and interacting with math education practitioners worldwide.

-SIG-MKT I am the founding chair of this 200+ organization of North American mathematics faculty invested in teacher education.
+SIG-MKT I was the founding chair of this 200+ organization of North American mathematics faculty invested in teacher education.
 One of our current initiatives is to hear from faculty from across this continent about their perspectives on being mathematics educators.

 CMESG/GCEDM I am a member of the Canadian Mathematics Education Study Group/Groupe Canadien d’Étude en Didactique des Mathématiques, a group that is inspiring to me in its inclusiveness.